Fair allocation of combinations of indivisible goods and chores: Finding an EF1 Allocation

-In either case, agents do not envy each other up to one item.
+In either case, agents do not envy each other by more than one item.
 We conclude that $\pi$ is EF1 and so does the final allocation $\pi^*$ as removing dummy items does not affect the utilities of each agent.

 It remains to analyze the running time of Algorithm \ref{alg:double}.
 Line \ref{step:partition} requires $O(mn)$ time as each item needs to be examined by all agents.
-Lines \ref{step:chores} and \ref{step:goods} require $O(m^2\log m)$ time as there are at most $m$ iterations, and for each iteration, each agent has to choose the most preferred item out of at most $m$ items.
-Thus, the total running time can be bounded by $O(\max \{m^2\log m,mn\})$, which completes the proof. \end{proof}
+Lines \ref{step:chores} and \ref{step:goods} require $O(m\log m)$ time as there are at most $m$ iterations, and for each iteration, each agent has to choose the most preferred item out of at most $m$ items, which can be done by sorting all the items according to the preference of each agent at the beginning.
+Thus, the total running time can be bounded by $O(\max \{m\log m,mn\})$, which completes the proof. \end{proof}

-{\bf Generalized Envy Graph Algorithm} Algorithm~\ref{alg:double} is designed for additive utilities.
-We construct another algorithm (Algorithm~\ref{alg:envy:general}) that finds an EF1 allocation for the more general class of \emph{doubly monotonic} utilities.
-In these utility functions, each agent partitions the items into desirable and undesirable.
-The value for bundles of items can be arbitrary but with the restriction that adding an item which is desirable for an agent does not decrease her utility and adding an item which is undesirable for an agent does not increase her utility.
-Formally speaking, agent $i$'s utility function $u_i:2^O \rightarrow \mathbb{R}$ is said to be {\em doubly monotonic} if agent $i$ can partition the items into two disjoint sets $G_i$ and $C_i$ such that for any item $o\in O$ and for any bundle of items $X\subseteq O\setminus \{o\}$, \begin{itemize} \item $u_i(X\cup \{o\}) \geq u_i(X)$ if $o\in G_i$; and \item $u_i(X\cup \{o\}) \leq u_i(X)$ if $o\in C_i$. \end{itemize}

-The algorithm is based on a generalization of an algorithm presented by \citet{LMMS04a} for finding an EF1 allocation for goods.
-For an allocation $\pi$, the {\em envy-graph} $G(\pi)$ is a directed graph where the vertices is given by the set of agents $N$, and for any pair of distinct agents $i,j \in N$, there is an arc from $i$ to $j$ if and only if $i$ envies $j$.
-For each directed cycle $C=\{i_1,i_2, \ldots,i_k\}$ of the envy graph $G(\pi)$ where $i_j$ envies $i_{j+1}$ for each $j \in [k]$ and $i_{k+1}=i_1$, we may implement an exchange over the cycle, and define the resulting allocation $\pi_C$ as follows: